 Geodis, a unit of Societe Nationale des Chemins de Fer Francais, is one of the companies weighing a Gefco bid, a union representative said today.
 A spokeswoman for Axa Private Equity confirmed the firm’s plan to submit an indicative offer.

 Peugeot is asking for non-binding bids for as much as 90 percent of the unit by May 25, people familiar with the matter said.
-Other bidders planning to make indicative offers include Apollo Global Management LLC (APO), PAI Partners, CVC Capital Partners Ltd. and Clayton Dubilier & Rice LLC, said the people, who declined to comment because the talks are private.
+Other bidders planning to make indicative offers include Apollo Global Management LLC (APO:US), PAI Partners, CVC Capital Partners Ltd. and Clayton Dubilier & Rice LLC, said the people, who declined to comment because the talks are private.

 Peugeot announced plans in February to sell assets, including a stake worth about 500 million euros ($638 million) in its Gefco division, as the carmaker grapples with European overcapacity and increasing debt.
 Chief Financial Officer Jean- Baptiste de Chatillon said April 25 the Paris-based company was having “very open” talks with private-equity firms and hedge funds and that Gefco had a “very good market value.”